StoyanMihaylov99/StoyanMihaylov99/README.md

 Level: Beginer✌️

   * Fun facts:

  - ⚡  I'm a photographer/videographer
- - ⚡  I love to talk about AI.
+ - 🤖  I love to talk about AI.
+ - 🔭  I love to explore the space with my telescope